material-motion/material-motion/concepts/runtimes.md

 > TODO: There must exist some mechanism by which Intention and Actors are associated.
 The question that the Runtime will need to ask is “Which Actor can execute these Intentions?”
 This is being discussed in [#8](https://www.gitbook.com/book/material-motion/material-motion-starmap/discussions/8).

 The Runtime now has a collection of Actors and a Director.

-At this point the Runtime will identify the events each Actor expects to receive.
+The Runtime identifies which events each Actor expects to receive.
 Events include:

 - animation events, and
 - gesture recognition events.